The Ultimate Guide To Artichoke Companion Planting

 5 different images of "artichokes companion plants" from Pinterest:

-• Image 1: Artichokes and peas.
+- Image 1: Artichokes and peas.
 Peas are a good companion plant for artichokes because they help to fix nitrogen in the soil, which is beneficial for artichokes.
-Image of Artichokes and peas companion planting

-• Image 2: Artichokes and sunflowers.
+- Image 2: Artichokes and sunflowers.
 Sunflowers are another good companion plant for artichokes because they help to attract pollinators, which are important for the pollination of artichokes.
-Image of Artichokes and sunflowers companion planting

-• Image 3: Artichokes and lavender.
+- Image 3: Artichokes and lavender.
 Lavender is a good companion plant for artichokes because it helps to repel pests, such as aphids and spider mites.
-Image of Artichokes and lavender companion planting

-• Image 4: Artichokes and tomatoes.
+- Image 4: Artichokes and tomatoes.
 Tomatoes are a good companion plant for artichokes because they help to deter whiteflies.
-Image of Artichokes and tomatoes companion planting

-• Image 5: Artichokes and basil.
+- Image 5: Artichokes and basil.
 Basil is a good companion plant for artichokes because it helps to improve the flavor of the artichokes.
-Image of Artichokes and basil companion planting

 Post a Comment for "The Ultimate Guide To Artichoke Companion Planting"